Written by Francis Geronimo (Senior IT Engineer) and Zeeshan Khadim (Head of Security)

 Continuing with Okta as the example, Panther can also be used to investigate password and MFA reset events using this query:

 In addition to MFA, Panther can analyze log data from hundreds of systems including AWS, GCP, Microsoft 365, G Workspaces, Crowdstrike, OSquery, and more.
 Check out a list of all our supported integrations.
-Get started with our free 30-day trial and Quick Start guide or contact us for a demo.
+Contact us for a demo to get started.